Leonie0912/MLOps-project-real-estate/README.md

 > Our mission at Vesta is providing users with a reliable foundation for their property acquisition.

 >[!NOTE]
->**Our added value** Going beyond traditional real estate platforms, we analyze every listing to assist decision-making :
+>**Our added value:** Going beyond traditional real estate platforms, Vesta analyzes every listing to assist decision-making :
 >* Fraud Detection : Detecting abnormally low prices or dataset errors (for example a studio listed as having 4 beds)
 >* Price Analysis : Comparing every listing with the local market and classifying in three categories : Good Deal, Fair Price, and Premium
 >* Developer's Choice : Finding listings perfect for developers and investors, offering lots of ready-to-build land